Treating nasopharyngeal cancer in St. Stamford Modern Cancer Hospital Guangzhou

 2. In combination with radiotherapy to improve the effectiveness of chemotherapy.

-Surgery The role of surgery is limited in NPC treatment because it is very difficult to remove an NPC without injuring vital neighboring organs.
+Surgery is limited in NPC treatment because it is very difficult to remove an NPC without injuring vital adjacent organs.
 If NPC recurs in an area which had received radiotherapy before, surgery can be used to remove the recurrence.

 What is the Outcome After Treatment?